-Although you can now find a range of custom hinges for dolls houses online, it is sometimes easier to make miniature working hinges yourself of scrap metal or shim brass.
+Although you can now find a range of custom hinges for dolls' houses online, it is sometimes easier to make miniature working hinges yourself of scrap metal or shim brass.
 These instructions show you how to make a simple hinge, which is smaller than most of the commercial dollhouse hinges you can buy, despite the easy method used to make it.
-You can combine the hinges with other metal parts to make hinged hasps or other parts which are hard (or impossible) to find.
+You can combine the hinges with other metal parts to make hinged hasps or other parts that are hard (or impossible) to find.

 02 of 05

 Use this tutorial to learn to make opening casement or awning windows, or fixed windows for a range of scale model buildings and dolls houses.
-The windows use thin plastic glazing and a 'sandwich' system of construction which allows them to be built with strip wood or heavy card, and common hand tools.
+The windows use thin plastic glazing and a "sandwich" system of construction which allows them to be built with strip wood or heavy card, and common hand tools.
 Special moldings or a router are not required.

 The windows can be used for miniature furniture as well as buildings.
 They can be set into dining hutches or kitchen cabinets in miniature scales.